robinzng/whereimreallyfrom/exampleSite/content/read/proud.md

 type: "post"
 ---

 My grandmother died last year in September.
-It was a ten year battle with a disease hat attacked her white blood cells and eventually she just became weaker and weaker.
-Untilmately she passed away with a infection in one of her organs that spread throughout her body.
+It was a ten year battle with a disease that attacked her white blood cells and eventually she just became weaker and weaker.
+Untilmately she passed away with an infection in one of her organs that spread throughout her body.
 The night she passed, I was the only one by her side in the hospital because of Covid regulations.
 Before she passed, I ate my dinner and went up to her and told her for the last time that I finished eating.
 She looked at me, too weak to speak, and nodded.
 She closed her eyes and not too long after she took her last breath.
 It was like she was waiting for me to eat before she left.

 I wanted to just share with everyone how beautiful my grandma was.
 I know a lot of us struggle with our Asian identities because of our diasporas.
 We might feel like outsiders, too ashamed of our cultures to wear it on our sleeves.
 I never felt like that.
 I was always so so so proud of who I was.
 My favorite color was red because of the chinese flag as a child.
 I begged to go to China every year.
 My dad brought home Chinese flags for me whenever he would go back.
 I was so proud of being Chinese.
 I owe all to my 婆婆。